Oceane/voiceRecognision/README.md

-If you pull this project, please pull out the directory called FastFourierTransformExemple, this is the program that we have written.
-Do not leave it in voiceRecognision directory!
+BEFORE YOU RUN ANYTHING!
+Please pull out the FastFourierTransformExemple directory OUT OF THIS DIRECTORY.
+Place it wherever you want.
+THEN open it with Android Studio by creating a new project.